Director, Seasonal Forecasting

 Summary

-The general pattern across Asia the next two weeks is troughing/negative geopotential height anomalies across Western Russia and Western Siberia with ridging/positive geopotential height anomalies across much of the rest of Asia.
-This pattern favors normal to below normal temperatures across Western Russia and extending into Western Siberia with normal to above normal temperatures across much of the remainder of Asia.
+The general pattern across Asia the next two weeks is strong ridging/positive geopotential height anomalies centered Western Asia forcing troughing/negative geopotential height anomalies across Western and Central Siberia with the southern end of the troughing swinging eastward from Kazakhstan to Northeast Asia.
+This pattern favors normal to above normal temperatures across much of Asia with the exceptions of normal to below normal temperatures across Western Siberia and Kazakhstan this week and much of Siberia and Northeast Asia next week.

 Plain Language Summary